ev2900/GitHub_Insigths_History/README.md

 # GitHub Insights History

 GitHub provides insights for repositories including page views and unique visitor counts.
-GitHub only provides 2 weeks of history for these metrics.
+GitHub only provides 2 weeks of history for these metrics

 The script [metric_collection.py](https://github.com/ev2900/GitHub_Insigths_History/blob/main/Metric_Collection/metric_collection.py) in this repository collect and store these metrics (page views and unique visitor counts) for all of a given GitHub user's repositories.
-Storing these metrics outside of GitHub allows a user to retain a longer history for page views and unique visitor counts metrics.
+Storing these metrics outside of GitHub allows a user to retain a longer history for page views and unique visitor counts metrics

 ## Summary of My Repository Data